JeroenMulkers/tex2pic/README.md

 TeX2pic
 =======

 Most academics are fluent in LaTeX since papers and reports are typically written in LaTeX.
 However, LaTeX is not always the best tool to create posters or presentations.
-It is often preferred to use powerpoint, illustrator for these tasks.
+It is often preferred to use powerpoint, illustrator, ... for these tasks.
 These programs do not have excellent equation editors.
-This is why images of the formulas are often used in posters and presentations.
+This is why images of formulas are often used in posters and presentations.
 These images are typically extracted from pdf documents created with LaTeX.
-This method can be very cumbersome.
+This method can be very tedious.

 I present TeX2pic.
 TeX2pic is command line tool which converts a tex equation into an image in a very user friendly way.
 Let's dive into some examples.